 In this new environment, employees work where they live not live where they work.
 Therefore, a strategically aligned rewards philosophy is important so that your pay methodology is clear for in-office and Work From Anywhere workers.
 It is imperative to establish a process for setting pay, as it will assist in ensuring pay equity and fairness relative to others.

-How can you easily assesses the economic impact of a transfer?
+How can you easily assess the economic impact of a transfer?

 AIRINC’s Salary Evaluation Tool allows you to generate instant reports in order to: